-"No Scalpel" Vasectomy provides permanant, guaranteed contraception.
+A Vasectomy provides permanant, guaranteed contraception.

-Vasectomy reversal can be done at Bendigo Day Surgery under the operating microscope, but it is a lot more difficult and successful reversal and pregnancy cannot be guaranteed.
-If you have any doubts about permanant contraception, you should not have a Vasectomy.
+Vasectomy reversal is done under the operating microscope - but successful reversal and pregnancy cannot be guaranteed.
+If you are not sure about permanant contraception, you should not have a Vasectomy.

-Booking your Vasectomy
+How to Book your Vasectomy